tesujimath/letters-to-amy/content/post/impossible/index.md

 Arguably Abraham had it even harder.
 He had to wait on an impossible promise, for twenty-five years!
 Waiting is perhaps harder than doing.
 And waiting for twenty-five years?!

 There are other examples in the Bible of God speaking the impossible.
-But here's the thing: _he is still doing it today!_
+But here's the thing: _he is still doing it today._

 {{< quote source="Malachi 3:6a" >}}
 “I the LORD do not change.”